 Quick note from the Katy Holmes Trust

 The past few years have been truly amazing and we are certainly not disappearing forever.
-The charity will still run as normal but we will not be actively fundraising ourselves.
+The charity will still run as normal but we will not be actively fundraising ourselves until we feel ready to return.
 My health has suffered as a result from the stress of my workload and i owe it to myself and my family to get back on track both physically and emotionally.

 We do hope you all understand where we are now.
 We don’t want the charity to close but we do need to move out of the sadness now.
 Sometimes the grief can just be too much for us at times and although we try to support each other it doesn’t help our own health and well being.
 Taking a break feels right.
 We want to move forward in life and ultimately be happy again.
 Katy would want this.
 Our family and friends have worried about us.
 We are not the same people that started this journey, we are all so different now.
 It is time to get to know ourselves and to live life to its fullest.